metaplex-foundation/developer-hub/src/pages/core-candy-machine/sugar/commands/hash.md

 {% callout %}

-After updating the hash value, you will need to update your Candy Machine configuration so that the new value is on-chain using the `update` command.
+After updating the hash value, you will need to update your Candy Machine configuration so that the new value is onchain using the `update` command.

 {% /callout %}